 Finally, different shape estimators can lead to different biases and accuracies of the shear measurements.
-In order to compare a wide variety of estimators, several image processing challenges have been organized to put together different algorithms to estimate the shape of galaxies in the same set of simulations.
-The first challenges, known as the Shear Testing Programe, STEP1 \citep{Heymans2006} and STEP2 \citep{Massey2007b}, showed the complexity of the shear measurement and the important role of shear bias.
-In order to improve the clarity in these studies, the GREAT08 Challenge \citep{Bridle2009,Bridle2010} focused on a simplification of the problem, using a known PSF, simple galaxy models and a constant shear.
-Later in the GREAT10 Challenge \citep{Kitching2010,Kitching2012,Kitching2013} the realism was increased to include more complex galaxy morphologies, a varying gravitational shear applied and some telescope systematics.
-Finally, in the GREAT3 Challenge \citep{Mandelbaum2015} different shape measurement methods were tested to infer weak lensing shear distortions from different simulated surveys (space- and ground-based), shear variations (constant or cosmologically-varying) and galaxy morphologies (realistic and parametric).
-They also studied the bias dependencies on truncation due to finite postage stamps, the S\'ersic index of the galaxy profiles, the PSF size, ellipticity and defocus and the impact of the estimation and interpolation of the PSF.
+In order to compare a wide variety of estimators, several image processing challenges to put together different algorithms to estimate the shape of galaxies in the same set of simulations have been organized.
+The first challenges, known as the Shear Testing Programme STEP1 \citep{Heymans2006} and STEP2 \citep{Massey2007b}, showed the complexity of the shear measurement and the important role of shear bias.
+In order to improve the clarity in these studies, the GREAT08 Challenge \citep{Bridle2009,Bridle2010} focused on a simplification of the problem, using a known PSF, simple galaxy models, and a constant shear.
+Later, in the GREAT10 Challenge \citep{Kitching2010,Kitching2012,Kitching2013}, the realism was increased to include more complex galaxy morphologies, a varying applied gravitational shear, and some telescope systematics.
+Finally, in the GREAT3 Challenge \citep{Mandelbaum2015}, different shape measurement methods were tested to infer weak lensing shear distortions from different simulated surveys (space- and ground-based), shear variations (constant or cosmologically varying), and galaxy morphologies (realistic and parametric).
+They also studied the bias dependencies on truncation due to finite postage stamps, the S\'ersic index of the galaxy profiles, the PSF size, ellipticity and defocus, and the impact of the estimation and interpolation of the PSF.
 An encouraging conclusion of the study is that several methods were able to measure shear with systematic errors around the level required by Stage IV galaxy surveys.
-However, note that GREAT3 had low sensitivity to noise bias due to the limited number of galaxies involved and the high SNR per galaxy.
+However, we note that GREAT3 had low sensitivity to noise bias due to the limited number of galaxies involved and the high signal-to-noise ratio (SNR) per galaxy.